Sathyanvp/AI_Driven_Website_Risk_Scoring_System/README.md

 Inference: The backend loads the pre-trained .onnx model and feeds the input features into the inference engine.

 Result: The system returns a risk score (0 to 10).
-The extension UI updates to show  "Suspicious", or "Phishing" based on the probability.
+The extension UI updates to show  "Medium Risk", or "High Risk" based on the probability with Explaination.